Entanglement is indispensable for masking arbitrary set of quantum states: Necessary criterion for masking of mixed states

 \subsection{Masking of two single-qubit mixed non-commuting states}

-Now, we will move into another main result of this paper that entanglement is a necessary and sufficient ingredient in the masking of a set consisting of at least two single-qubit mixed non-commuting states.
+Let us now move into another main result of our work, which is that entanglement is a necessary ingredient in the masking of a set consisting of at least two single-qubit mixed non-commuting states.
 First, we will start with a statement on the masking of two arbitrary single-qubit pure non-orthogonal states, which states that

-\begin{lemma} Masking of two arbitrary single-qubit pure non-orthogonal states requires the states to be equally entangled. \end{lemma}
+\begin{lemma} Masking of two arbitrary single-qubit pure non-orthogonal states requires the masked states to be equally entangled. \end{lemma}

-\begin{proof} Let us suppose that any two arbitrary single-qubit pure states, $\ket{\Phi_1}$ and $\ket{\Phi_2}$, are given with an auxiliary qubit $\ket{b}$.
-We want to find a masker of a set consisting of these states.